 Carpets, rugs, and fabric-covered furniture act like sponges for allergens.
 Walking across carpets or sitting on upholstered chairs can release particles back into the air, especially if low-quality vacuums are used.

-Choose HEPA-filter vacuums.
-These capture up to 99.97% of particles down to 0.3 microns, including common office allergens like dust mites, pollen, and mold spores.
+Choose HEPA-filter vacuums: These capture up to 99.97% of particles down to 0.3 microns, including common office allergens like dust mites, pollen, and mold spores.

-Include specialty cleaning.
-Desk chairs, fabric partitions, curtain panels, and upholstered lobby seating all need attention in deep office cleaning services.
+Include specialty cleaning: Desk chairs, fabric partitions, curtain panels, and upholstered lobby seating all need attention in deep office cleaning services.

 Control Humidity to Limit Mold and Dust Mites